New Hire Announcement: Everything You Need to Know (+ Free Template)

 - What is your favorite hobby, and what makes it special to you?

 Another way to add personality to the new hire announcement is to ask for a fun picture.
 Make sure it’s workplace-friendly, of course.
 The picture could be a recent trip, a fun night out with friends, or anything the new hire feels comfortable sharing.
-A picture also helps your existing team recognize the new employee on video calls or when they’re on the floor.
+A picture also helps your existing team recognize the new employee on video calls or in the office.

 New Hire Announcement Process (When, How & Who)